 Where do iBuyers buy houses?

-iBuying is most common in the Sun Belt states, with Phoenix and other southwest markets leading the charge, but it is gradually spreading to the rest of the country.
-A recent report in the Wall Street Journal estimates that iBuyers may be involved in almost 60% of real estate transactions nationwide by 2024.
-In Phoenix, the most popular market for iBuyers as of 2019, such transactions currently account for around 6% of the market.
+iBuying is most common in the Sun Belt states, with North Carolina markets leading the charge in the first quarter of 2021, but it is gradually spreading to the rest of the country.
+A report in the Wall Street Journal estimates that iBuyers may be involved in almost 60% of real estate transactions nationwide by 2024.
+In Raleigh, the most popular market for iBuyers as of 2021, such transactions currently account for around 2.9% of the market.

 Who do iBuyers buy from?